 Click here to watch a funny promotional film from the '60's that I composed new music for.

-Click here to watch a video of a performance of my new piece Suspensions of Disbelief, by the Detour New Music Ensemble at Galapagos Art Space in Brooklyn.
+Click here to watch a video of a performance of my piece from 2010, Suspensions of Disbelief, by the Detour New Music Ensemble at Galapagos Art Space in Brooklyn.

 We had a very successful second performance of my concert, The Real (?)
-Me at Roulette on March 19, 2010.
+Me, at Roulette on March 19, 2010.
 Gelsey Bell did an outstanding performance of This is the Real Me, which I wrote in collaboration with Gelsey.
 Lee Todd Lacks did a bang up job with the hatemail piece, Your (so called) 'Music' and Matt Crane and I tore it up on some improvised duo extrapolations of themes from This is the Real Me.
-Click here to read an interview about that concert.
-Click here to read program notes and see videos from the November 15 performance of this concert.
+Click here to read about that concert.
+Click here to read program notes and see videos from the November 15, 2009 performance of this concert.

 My Artistic Statement: